Noise estimation of SDE from a single data trajectory: Introduction

 where $\mu$ and $\sigma$ denote the drift and diffusion functions, respectively, and $B^{\mathbb P}$ is a canonical Brownian motion under the physical measure $\mathbb P$, i.e. the filtration is generated by the $X_t$.
 Classical approaches to estimating $\mu$ and $\sigma$ include kernel-based estimators \cite{lamouroux2009,florens1989,stanton1997}, maximum likelihood methods \cite{bibbySrensen1995,dacunha1986, ait-sahalia2002}, and local polynomial regression \cite{fan2003}.
 These methods, however, typically rely on ergodicity or stationarity of the underlying process or the availability of repeated observations.
 More recent developments employ tools from empirical process theory and martingale estimation to handle high-frequency data \cite{dalalyan2007,comte2007}, but these approaches still require strong structural assumptions such as stationarity, ergodicity, or multiple sample paths.
 These assumptions are often unrealistic in a financial context; for example, if one assumes the classical Black-Scholes model for a price path, then the price path is not ergodic.
+In the paper we address this problem via a data driven pathwise approach, based on a single trajectory of \eqref{eq:diff}.
+A similar pathwise approach to extract noise from single trajectory has been explored in \cite[Proposition~4.1]{ananova2017}.

 On the other hand, in the absence of noise in \eqref{eq:diff}, the deterministic dynamics can be analyzed in much greater detail.
 Particularly, the discovery of a deterministic dynamical system, obtained by setting $\sigma \equiv 0$ in equation \eqref{eq:diff},